chriswalz/bit/README.md

 - new commands like `bit sync` that vastly simplify your workflow
 - commands from **git-extras** such as `bit release` & `bit info`
 - **fully compatible with git** allowing you to fallback to git if need be.
-- get insight into how bit works using `bit --debug`
+- get insight into how bit works using `bit --debug`.

 --- **New** ---